Leaving the Dezadeash Lake Yukon gov't campground, we turned north towards Haines Junction.

 intersects the Alaska Highway

-We arrived in Beaver Creek in mid-afternoon.
 After setting up in the Westmark RV Park, we headed out on our bicycles to explore the area.
-As kids, we often hiked up Red Hill, a local landmark just north of town.
-The view from the hilltop is worth the climb.
+When I was a kid, I often hiked up Red Hill just north of town.
+The view is worth the climb.